adyxax/www/content/blog/miscellaneous/getting_started_oci_free_tier.md

 ### Instances

-Here is how to create the two always free tier instances.
+Here is how to create the two always free tier instances, each in a different fault domain.
 The tricky part was to understand how ipv6 addresses are like second class citizens on oracle cloud :
 ```hcl
 data "oci_identity_availability_domains" "ads" {
   compartment_id = var.oracle_tenancy_ocid